microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-07.md

 ## Introduction

-In this assignment, you're going to add the Dapr **secrets management** building block.
+In this challenge, you're going to add the Dapr **secrets management** building block.

 ## Description